For a small New England town, there sure are a lot of things to do in Salem, MA.

 It was also used in the opening scenes of Disney’s popular Halloween film, Hocus Pocus.

 Pioneer Village is only open on Saturdays and Sundays and is closed completely from late Fall through Winter.
 Admission is $5.

 Salem Witch Village & Wax Museum

-To be honest, they aren’t my favorite things to do in Salem, but if you’re a first time visitor or are traveling with kids, they might be right up your alley.
+To be honest, they aren’t my favorite things to do in Salem, MA, but if you’re a first time visitor or are traveling with kids, they might be right up your alley.